Swiss review Saudi bank account information, no action so far

 “Information coming in is being reviewed, as is standard practice.
 At this stage assets have not been frozen nor criminal investigations opened in this regard,” a spokeswoman for the Office of the Attorney General said in an emailed statement.

-She said the information included data that banks had submitted to the national money-laundering reporting centre as part of their standard due diligence obligations.
+She said the information included data that banks had submitted to the national money-laundering reporting center as part of their standard due diligence obligations.

 Separately, the Federal Office for Justice said Saudi Arabia had not asked it for legal assistance in investigating 19 leading figures linked to the corruption allegations.